 PCC uses the traditional graded system of A, B, C, D, and F. In addition Degree or certificate requirements may designate certain courses as pass/no pass only, and Continuing Education uses marks such as SC and NSC.

 A student may repeat a course for a higher grade under certain conditions.
 If a student feels they received the wrong grade, they should follow the instructions in grade disputes.

 Read the Academic Standards and Practices Handbook: Grading Guidelines for the complete grading policy and Grade Definitions.

-If you feel there has been a mistake in a grade your instructor assigned, contact your instructor immediately.
-If a grade dispute cannot be resolved with your instructor, follow the grade appeal procedure within one year after receiving a grade.
-Note that requests for grade changes after one year will not be considered unless your instructor agrees.
-You can also download the Grade Appeal Procedure.
+If you feel there has been an error in a grade your instructor assigned, contact your instructor immediately.
+If a grade dispute cannot be resolved with your instructor, follow the term final grade dispute appeal procedure within 90 days after receiving the grade.
+Note that requests for grade changes after 90 days will not be considered unless your instructor agrees.